fudailajaz/TrainingSessionDemo/README.md

     git commit -m "update names.txt"

+> If this is your first time using Git, you may be prompted to enter a name and email
+>
+> You can do this by running the following commands
+>
+>     git config --global user.name "[name]"
+>
+>     git config --global user.email "[email address]"

 ![img.png](images/commit.png)

 The changes are now made locally, but the remote repository (hosted on GitHub) needs updating.
 This is done with the `git push` command

+> If this is your first time using Git and GitHub on this computer, you will be prompted to
+> sign in to GitHub.

 ![img.png](images/push.png)